TomBasha/Connect-Four/README.md

 # How to Play

-To start the game, Press the "Play Button," which unlocks the seven column buttons at the top of the board.
-Use the column buttons, labelled Col 1 to Col 7 to drop your checker into the desired slot.
+To start the game, press the "Play" button, which unlocks the seven column buttons at the top of the board.
+Use the column buttons, labelled "Col 1" to "Col 7" to drop your disc in the desired slot.
 Once a player has connected four of their checkers either in horizontal, vertical or diagonal directions, the winner is announced and the game resets after three seconds.
-A "Reset Button" is also available to reset the board and game.
+A "Reset" button is also available for manual resetting.

 # Limitations